 - legal entities which do not meet two of the three conditions specified in small to medium enterprise definition above and natural persons and small and medium size enterprises entered on the central bank register.

-Natural persons and SME enterprises who apply for inclusion in the register of qualified investors and satisfy condition for inclusion below may be so entered.
-The conditions for inclusion are that they are registered in the state and meets at least two of the following:
+Natural persons and SME enterprises who apply for inclusion in the register of qualified investors and satisfy a condition for inclusion below may be so entered.
+The conditions for inclusion are that they are registered in the state and meet at least two of the following:

 - value of securities portfolio exceeds €0.5 million;

-- he or she has worked for at least one year in the financial sector in a professional position which requires knowledge of securities investment.
+- He or she has worked for at least one year in the financial sector in a professional position that requires knowledge of securities investment.

 The condition for inclusion of SME enterprises is that their registered office is in the State.
 The Bank may require a natural person or SME which applies for inclusion to furnish appropriate documentation to demonstrate that they, he or she satisfies the appropriate conditions.
 It may require compliance with continuing conditions.